Benj1x/Notes/SAD.md

 ![Figure 2.4: Ideas for symbols for rich pictures](imgs/SAD/IdeasForRichPictures.png)

 ### Practical Advice
-To be a useful part of system definition, rich pictures should:
+To be a useful part of system definition, rich pictures should: <br>
 • contain a lot of information and be open to interpretation; <br>
 • present processes and structures in a coherent, well-balanced way; <br>
 • show at least one problematic area; <br>